ferrous-systems/rust-training/README.md

 # Ferrous Systems' Rust Training

 This is free workshop material produced by Ferrous Systems for trainings.
-See our [ferrous-systems.com/training](https://ferrous-systems.com/training) for more details or a custom quote.
+See [ferrous-systems.com/training](https://ferrous-systems.com/training) for more details or a custom quote.
 You can view this material on-line at <https://rust-training.ferrous-systems.com>.

 The material is created for people with anywhere from zero Rust experience (but with a programming background) to advanced Rust knowledge.